rankabaam/rankabaam/README.md

 ## Current Direction

-I am focused on building practical tools that connect aviation operations, systems safety, media workflows, and AI-assisted automation.
+I am focused on building practical tools that connect aviation operations, systems safety, media workflows, public-facing web systems, and AI-assisted automation.

 My projects are centered on a simple principle: identify recurring operational friction, structure the workflow, and build tools that make the work faster, clearer, and more consistent.